G01d3nW01f/backdoor-gen/README.md

 This is generator of php backdoors.
 Only operation select from menu in terminal
-You Don't need remember the difficulty commands
+You Don't need remember the difficult commands

 This tool can generate belows ...